About Denver's Ballpark District

 Ballpark General Improvement District (GID)

-Since 2016, Ballpark Collective members have studied and advocated for the creation of a special district to improve and create consistent quality of life standards for the area.
+Since 2016, Ballpark Collective and community members have studied and advocated for the creation of a special district to improve and create consistent quality of life standards for the area.
 A Business Improvement District (BID) effort was conducted and deemed not viable since it would only have levied the nearly 200 business properties to fund the significant initiatives.

 About the GID